Help at exam or assessment time

 The aegrotat pass

-An aegrotat pass is an ungraded pass awarded to a student who is not well enough to either (1) take or prepare for an examination or (2) complete a piece of assessment due in the last three weeks of teaching.
+An aegrotat pass is an ungraded pass awarded to a student who is not well enough to either (1) take or prepare for a test or (2) complete a piece of assessment due in the last three weeks of teaching.
 The cause may be illness, injury, or other factors beyond your control.
-To get an aegrotat pass, you need to show that you were on track to pass your course.
+To be granted an aegrotat pass, you need to show that you were on track to pass your course when you experienced exceptional/serious circumstances.

-The aegrotat process is only used for situations that are serious, acute, and beyond your control:
+The aegrotat process is only used for situations that are serious, acute, and beyond your control such as:

 If you have an ongoing impairment or condition, contact Disability Services as early as possible during the trimester to discuss your situation.